A generalized three lines lemma in Hardy-like spaces: Introduction

 The proof of Theorem~\ref{thm:optimizers} is presented in Section~\ref{sec:eulerlagrange}.
 The first step here consists in writing down a set of coupled Euler-Lagrange equations for the pair of optimizers of problem~\eqref{eq:pq3lineproblem} and the associated dual problem over meromorphic functions described in Section~\ref{sec:duality}.
 These equations are non-local and non-linear in the sense that they relate the boundary values of a holomorphic function (the primal optimizer) and a meromorphic function (the dual optimizer) along distinct boundaries of the strip in a nonlinear way.
 Fortunately, it turns out that by combining (a weak version of) the Schwarz reflection principle and Liouville's theorem, we are able to derive an explicit formula for the product between the primal and dual optimizers (Lemma~\ref{lem:dualproduct}).
 This formula depends only on $\alpha \in (0,1)$; moreover, it justifies the Ansatz $h= \ee^{\phi}$ for the optimizers and allows us to construct the function $\phi$ via the well-known Poisson integral representation for harmonic functions on the strip.
 This considerably simplifies the construction for the optimizers in \cite{CCR24}, which relied on the Fourier transform of singular value distributions and was very specific for the case $p=\infty$ and $q=2$.

 Some additional results that are used throughout the proofs are collected in the appendix.
 More precisely, in Appendix~\ref{app:analyticmeasures} we prove that measures whose Fourier transform has an one-sided exponential decay in an averaged sense are absolutely continuous with respect to the Lebesgue measure.
 This result is used in Section~\ref{sec:Hardy} to prove the characterization of the boundary values of functions in $\mathbb{H}^{p,q}(S)$ when either $p=1$ or $q=1$.
 In Appendix~\ref{app:Poisson} we collect some well-known facts about the Poisson kernel on the strip that are used throughout the paper.
-Lastly, in Appendix~\ref{app:analyticformula}, we present a proof of formula~\eqref{eq:analyticformula}. \addtocontents{toc}{ }
+In Appendix~\ref{app:analyticformula}, we present a proof of formula~\eqref{eq:analyticformula}.
+Finally, in Appendix~\ref{app:weigthed} we prove Theorem~\ref{thm:weightedversion}. \addtocontents{toc}{ }